 Previous Pick: Darryl Williams, LG, Mississippi State

-Seattle gets a cornerback that can be a nickel cornerback that can replace Justin Coleman.
-Michael Jackson did well on tape versus LSU, and makes ideal sense as a nickel cornerback in the third round for Seattle.
+Kansas City gets a second cornerback in the third round after trading their first rounder to Seattle.
+Michael Jackson did well on tape versus LSU, and makes ideal sense as a nickel cornerback in the third round for Kansas City.

 The 6-3 225 lb J.J.
 Arcega-Whiteside had 63 receptions, 1,059 receiving yards, and 14 receiving touchdowns in 2018.
 He caught a touchdown in the red zone by fighting off great man coverage by Notre Dame cornerback Julian Love.
 He only had 5 receptions, 30 receiving yards, and 1 receiving touchdown versus Love, but his tape versus Notre Dame is better then his stats indicate.

 Houston gets a good pass rusher here.
 The 6-3 241 lb Jordan Brailford would make a good replacement to Jadeveon Clowney down the road.
 Brailford had 16.5 tackles for a loss, 9 sacks, and 7 quarterback hurries in 2018.

 Jordan Brailford got by right tackle Dalton Risner on tape.
 Jordan Brailford did well as a 3-4 outside linebacker and can line up against left tackles or right tackles.

 Chicago gets a change of pace running back to Tarik Cohen here.
 Devin Singletary had 261 carries, 1,348 rushing yards, and 22 rushing touchdowns in 2018.
 Devin Singletary also had 32 rushing touchdowns in 2017.